40 Health Symptoms You Should Never Ignore

 In addition to this numbness, you may also feel sudden confusion, experience blurred vision, or have difficulty speaking if a stroke is the culprit.
 If you don't suspect it's a stroke, your numbness may be due to another condition, such as Grave's disease, a herniated disc, or complications from diabetes.

-Recommendation: If you think you’re having a stroke, call 911 right away.
+The Remedy Rx: If you think you're having a stroke, call 911 right away.
 But if this numbness is attributed to something else, make an appointment with your doctor to get a firm diagnosis.

 You're losing weight without even trying